zk7/faulds/README.md

 # Faulds
-Faulds is an iterative OS fingeprinting algorithm for measurement over large scans.
-It uses the Expectation-Maximization (EM) framework along with an existing classifier (Hershel+ in this case) to iteratively keep re-classifying the same dataset.
-Using this procedure it can rebuild the probability distributions of the unknown parameters.
-In the problem of single-probe OS fingerprinting, Faulds recovers empirical distribution of network delays, packet loss, and modification of TCP header fields by end-users seen in the captured data.
+Faulds is an iterative OS fingerprinting algorithm for measurement over large scans.
+It uses the Expectation-Maximization (EM) framework along with an existing classifier (Hershel+ in this case) to iteratively keep re-classifying the same dataset while learning the underlying parameters of the data.
+In the problem of single-probe OS fingerprinting, Faulds recovers empirical distributions of network delays, packet loss, and modification of TCP header fields by end-users seen in the scan.

 **NOTE:** Faulds relies on having a large enough dataset for EM to work and can only improve accuracy over previous methods if it has enough data to learn empirical distributions.
 If you are working with a small set of observations, or are just interested in a live tool for OS fingerprinting remote hosts, please see [Hershel+](https://github.com/zk7/hershelplus).